downplay/lerna-react-library-template/README.md

 * Rename all my-demo-component-lib -> your-component-foo
 * Rename packages/my-demo-component\*
 * Rename all MyDemoComponent and MyDemoComponentLib.
 Note: the new name will be used as the global name for UMB (browser) builds
+* In package.json for each component, the `files` array must specify all your .js files, which will get built into the root of the package (but .gitignore will ignore them).
+Also `es` and `umd` are the folders with the ES6 and UMD builds respectively

-If you need more libs, duplicate folders as needed and add to lerna.json.
+* If you want to add more libs, duplicate folders as needed and add to `lerna.json`

 ## Publishing

 To publish to npm

 ```
-yarn publish
+lerna publish
 ```

 ## Credits